 Revolut – the best fintech app for international transactions

-Revolut is a well-known app that helps you master financial managerial skills.
+Revolut not only has a simple and efficient financial website, but is a well-known app that helps you master financial managerial skills.
 As well as the basic transactions and balance checks, there are many other features, the system offers instant notifications, monthly reports, and the possibility to set limits for your budget.

 They also promote a “no financial borders” policy, which means you can send and receive money from most countries, in over 150 currencies.
 The exchange rates are usually reasonable with no extra fees for international transactions.